 The project on the Organization for Security and Co-operation in Europe, now entering its fifth year, contributes to the regional organization's security dialogue, with a particular focus on emerging dynamics of security and generational perspectives.
-The project, now entering its fifth year, offers a contribution to the regional organization’s security dialogue and a forum for analyzing and evaluating emerging security challenges facing the organization and its 57 participating States and 11 Partners for Co-operation.
+The project offers a contribution to the regional organization’s security dialogue and a forum for analyzing and evaluating emerging security challenges facing the organization.
 It fosters insights on negotiations and diplomatic interactions with an emphasis on involving political practitioners from outside the organization into the traditional ranks of OSCE practices and field operations.

 Visiting practitioners include, Amb.
 Clemens Koja, frmr, Chair of the Permanent Council of the OSCE during the 2017 Austrian Chairmanship; Amb.
 Florian Raunig frmr.
 Task Force Head for the 2017 Austrian Chairmanship; Amb.
 Christian Strohal; frmr.
 Special Representative of the Chairperson-in-Office during the 2017 Austrian Chairmanship; and other representatives.
 The project has a team of dedicated student associates and is open to any interested.